 Registration form settings

-If you wish to set what demographics questions are asked of all registering users, then you can ask us to add more questions to the registration form for you.
+If you wish to set what demographic questions are asked of all registering users, then you can ask us to add more questions to the registration form for you.

 3) Editing your Dialogue ready for launch

-You should also add some ideas into your challenges.
+You could also add some ideas into your challenges.
 This will inspire users to then go and add their own, but it will also allow you to set the tone for each challenge.
-Adding topics to ideas will enable users to find the ideas submitted on topics they may be interested in.
+Adding topics to ideas coming in will enable users to find the ideas submitted on topics they may be interested in and help you with grouping topics for analysis.

-There is demo content on the app which helps you to see how the site can be used, and this will need editing before any challenges are launched.
+There is demo content on the app which helps you to see how the site can be used, and this will need editing or deleting before your own challenges are launched.
 The following will need deleting prior to go-live:

 - Demo 'Ideas' challenge - this is here to show a challenge with an example idea and tag.